CSSE6400/2025-p2-ajsmith19/README.md

 Update this README file with appropriate information about your project, including how to run it.

+### Dependencies
+Will need to install Flask-SQLAlchemy:

+poetry add flask-sqlalchemy

 There are [resources](https://www.makeareadme.com) available to help you write a good README file.